wso2/docs-choreo-dev/en/docs/develop/manage-repository/connect-your-own-github-repository-to-choreo.md

 3. Click **Next**.
 4. Provide authorization with your GitHub account by clicking  **Authorize with GitHub**.
 5. If you have not already authorized Choreo apps, click **Authorize Choreo Apps** when prompted.
-6. Select a GitHub account, a repository that includes the implementation, the relevant branch, and the build preset: Ballerina or Dockerfile.
+6. Select a GitHub account, a repository that includes the implementation, the relevant branch, and the build preset (i.e., **Ballerina** or **Dockerfile**).
 7. Enter a valid path relative to the root of your repository that points to the implementation of the REST API.
-If you have not designed and implemented your REST API yet, you can connect an empty repo or a sub-folder and proceed to create the component.
+If you have not designed and implemented your REST API yet, you can connect an empty repository or a sub-folder and proceed to create the component.

     !!! info
         You can create a component by connecting an empty GitHub repository.
-But you can only deploy it after you implement it.
+However, you can only deploy it after you implement it.

 8. Click **Create**.